bhank/ScriptDB/README.md

 The most significant change is the ability to run commands.
 This allows you to do things like scripting databases directly into source control with a single command.

-### Requirements
-ScriptDb requires SMO, SQL Management Objects.
-You can download this as part of the Microsoft SQL Server Feature Pack.
-To do the minimal install, go to [the download page][4] and download the files ENU\x64\SharedManagementObjects.msi and ENU\x64\SQLSysClrTypes.msi (substitute x86 if necessary).
-Install SQLSysClrTypes.msi first.

 ### Examples

 Here's a simple command to script the schema of tables, views, and stored procedures into a single file for the Northwind database on localhost, using trusted auth: